 Getting Car Insurance Reinstated After Cancellation

 Once an auto insurance policy is canceled you cannot reinstate the policy.
 You will have to start a brand new auto insurance application.
 Earned premium (time on risk) and any fees from the previous term must be paid to that auto insurance company.

 Any outstanding balance owed would need to be paid in full with guaranteed funds before the auto insurance policy can be reinstated.

-If you’ve been cancelled for non-payment within a three year time period, or received a second returned payment (NSF) in your policy term, the auto insurance policy can be reinstated on a full payment basis only.
+If you’ve been canceled for non-payment within three years or received a second returned payment (NSF) in your policy term, the auto insurance policy can be reinstated on a full payment basis only.

-A third cancellation for non-payment notice in a 12 month policy-period usually guarantees that the auto policy will be cancelled, whether or not the outstanding premium is received.
+A third cancellation for non-payment notice in a 12-month policy-period usually guarantees that the auto policy will be canceled, whether or not the outstanding premium is received.